Add Math Equations to PowerPoint Presentations in C#

 MathFunction class

-MathFunction class specifies a function of an argument.
-Contains properties: Name - function name and Base - function argument.
+The MathFunction class specifies a function of an argument.
+It contains properties such as Name, which represents the function name, and Base, which represents the function argument.

 Example: